 You can also find citations and downloads information for your works.
 This information is only visible to you.

 A researcher's h-index in CRO is drawn from the Scopus Journal Database h-index.
-This blog post explains more about how the h-index is calculated for authors.
-The h-indexes in Scopus and CRO will match perfectly if all the publications listed in Scopus are also listed in CRO.
+This blog post from Elsevier Author Services explains more about how the h-index is calculated for authors.
+The h-indices in Scopus and CRO will match perfectly if all the publications listed in Scopus are also listed in CRO.
 If they don't match you can import them into CRO.
-If they do match and the h-indexes are different please contact your Faculty Librarians.
+If they do match, and the h-indices are different, please contact your Faculty Librarians.

 Please note: the h-index in Google Scholar bears no relationship to the h-index in CRO because they use different sources to create the index.